 - Apply a water-resistant or waterproof sunscreen half an hour before swimming outdoors, and each time after you leave the pool and towel off.

-Pruning aside, these tips will help you enjoy swimming’s many benefits without consequences for your skin.
+“These tips will help you enjoy swimming’s many benefits without consequences for your skin,” says Dr. Vij.

 If you have pruning skin from being in water, there’s typically no need to stress.
 It’s a normal occurrence and a way of your body protecting and helping you.